 Near Coincident/NOS and ORTF miking have both mics facing away from each other at either a 90 degree angle, 12" apart (Near Coincident/NOS), 110 degree angle and 7" apart (ORTF).
 NOS stands for Nederlandse Omroep Stichting (Dutch Broadcast Foundation) while ORTF stands for Office de Radiodiffusion Télévision Française at Radio France.

-Lastly, Spaced Pair miking is probably the most common but often misplaced miking technique.
+Lastly, Spaced Pair drum miking is probably the most common but often misplaced miking technique for drums.
 I say misplaced because haphazardly putting overheads without taking into consideration their distance from each other and the floor introduces phase issues.
-There are several schools of thought with regards to miking a spaced pair but I prefer two approaches that I call the Arch and the Floor method.
+There are several schools of thought with regards to drum miking a spaced pair but I prefer two approaches that I call the Arch and the Floor method.

 For the Arch method i get a piece of string and tape it to the right edge of the snare and pull the string to a space above the center of the hat, crash and rack tom.
 This is where you will place the first mic.
 For the second mic, I use the same string and place it above the spot between the ride and the floor tom.
 Both mics point to the snare drum.
 This results in a tight overhead sound with lots of snare tone coming through.